 - Any salaried or self-employed individual can apply for a home loan

 - All Indian Residents are eligible to avail a home loan.
 Non-Resident Indian (NRIs) and Persons of Indian Origin (PIO) under certain home loan schemes are eligible to avail a home loan

 - Applicants with a good credit score or CIBIL score have a higher chance of getting home loan approval than the applicants with poor credit score

 - The Fixed Obligation to Income Ratio (FOIR) is the proportion of the income and the existing fixed financial obligations such as credit card bills and loan EMIs.
 This ratio should be below 40-50% mark (after considering the proposed loan’s EMI and other on-going debt payments)

-- Lenders also consider the location and the age of property.
+- Lenders also consider the location and age of the property.
 They may reject the loan application if the residual age of property is less or the property does not fall within the defined geographical limits

-- Employment status and stability also helps in getting home loan approval.
+- Employment status and stability also help in getting home loan approval.
 Lenders prefer giving out loans to working individuals with at least 2 years of work experience.
 In case of a business, it should be running for at least 3 years

 - For salaried professionals, about 40% of monthly gross income can be considered as monthly EMI against the loan